Lebanese Arab Army: The Vanguards of the Lebanese Arab Army

 The Vanguards of the Lebanese Arab Army – VLAA (Arabic: طلائع الجيش العربي اللبناني | Talaei al-Jayish al-Arabi al-Lubnani) or Avant-gardes du Armée du Liban Arabe (AALA) in French, were a short-lived splinter faction of the LAA that began to be formed in February 1976 at Rayak Barracks by four Lebanese Army officers whom openly defied Lt.
-Khatib's leadership, the commander of the First Brigade Colonel Ibrahim Shaheen, Major Fahim al-Hajj, Captain Jamil Al Sayyed, and Mahmoud Matar.
+Khatib's leadership, Major (later, Colonel) Ibrahim Chahine, Major Fahim al-Hajj, Captain Jamil Al Sayyed, and Mahmoud Matar.

-Headquartered at Rayak, close to the namesake Lebanese Air Force main Air Base, it was formally established as the VLAA on 3 June 1976 by Col. Ibrahim Shaheen, and was created and sponsored by Syria in the hope of attracting both Muslim and Christian officers and enlisted men to act as a counterweight to the Palestinian-supported LAA.
+Headquartered at Rayak, close to the namesake Lebanese Air Force main Air Base, it was formally established as the VLAA on 3 June 1976 by Maj.
+Ibrahim Chahine, and was created and sponsored by Syria in the hope of attracting both Muslim and Christian officers and enlisted men to act as a counterweight to the Palestinian-supported LAA.

 However, the new VLAA failed to attract a sizeable following and it was largely ineffective, since its 400 soldiers abstained from involving themselves in any of the major battles fought at the time in Beirut and Mount Lebanon.
 The only relevant actions carried out by the understrength Syrian-sponsored VLAA were the deployment of its soldiers to the town of Chtaura, Beqaa Valley, on 8 May 1976, in order to provide security to the newly elected President of Lebanon Elias Sarkis sworn-in ceremony held at the Chtaura Park Hotel, followed in August that year by the deployment of some of its elements around the southern town of Nabatieh.

 For most of the time, VLAA personnel were either confined to barracks or guarded the adjoining Rayak Air Base, where most of the flying assets of the Lebanese Air Force where concentrated (with exception of the helicopters, stationed at Beirut Air Base, and the Dassault Mirage IIIEL fighter jets, kept at Kleyate Air Base).